MUIprodigy/Instasynch-Addons/README.md

 YouTube Search
 --------------

 Searching a YouTube video can be done directly from the site.
 Simply start typing in the add video url text field and the results will pop up in the poll section.
-By clicking on the thumbnail of the video the url will be added to the text field.
 To browse a playlist simply paste the playlist link into the input field.

 Click <a href="General Additions/Youtube Search/youtubesearchexample.gif" >here</a> for the example.